vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 If you deployed the VCH with a static IP address, you can add DNS servers or reset them to the default by using the `vic-machine configure --dns-server` option.

 The `vic-machine configure --dns-server` option functions in the same way as the equivalent `vic-machine create --dns-server` option.
-For information about the `vic-machine create --dns-server` option, see  [`--dns-server`](vch_static_ip.md#dns-server) in Specify a Static IP Address for the VCH Endpoint VM.
+For information about the `vic-machine create --dns-server` option, see  [DNS Server](public_network.md#dns-server) in Configure the Public Network.

 If  you are adding DNS servers to a VCH that already includes one or more DNS servers, you must also specify each existing DNS server in a separate instance of `--dns-server`.
 This example adds a new DNS server, `dns_server_2`, to a VCH that already uses `dns_server_1`.